FragozoLeonardo/KatsuYOU/readme.md

 ## TODO Lsst

 - Add supports for 五段活用 (る / group 2 verbs)
-- Add Supports to Irregular Verbs
+- Add Supports to trregular verbs
 - Improvements in the menu usability
-- Improvements in File Structure
+- Improvements in file ttructure

 Please enjoy the CLI! <3